Radeep07/CodeQuiz/README.md

 * After the game ends, the user can save their initials and score to a highscores view using local storage.

+The link to deployed application can be found at [Code Quiz](https://radeep07.github.io/CodeQuiz/)